Saturday, July 5, 2014

 Finishing with the Acropolis, we took a brief tour of the huge Red Basilica.
 Originally built and dedicated to Egyptian gods in 2nd c AD, it was declared by Christians as a Devil’s throne.
 Currently undergoing a massive renovation, we were only able to access a small circular side building that houses a few interesting pieces of sculpture.
 Behind though, shedloads of yet more discoveries were stored, awaiting perhaps, a generous and interested benefactor.

-In a lower valley, sit the ruins of the Asclepion, an ancient treatment centre where patients (not pregnant women or the dying*) undertook therapies including mud baths, bathing in sacred waters, herbal remedies and ointments.
+In a lower valley, sit the ruins of the Asclepion, an ancient treatment centre where patients undertook therapies including mud baths, bathing in sacred waters, herbal remedies and ointments.
+Not pregnant women or the dying though!.
+Perhaps it was bad for their health.
+Or indeed hindered success rate statistics & subsequently government grants?
 Galen (AD 131-210) was the most eminent physician to practise and teach here.
-His studies formed a strong foundation for the practice and principles of medicine as we know it.
+His studies formed a strong foundation for the practice and principles of medicine as we know it today.

 Another Fountain of Youth - yeah, yeah!